RWS/studio-api-docs/apiconcepts/filetypesupport/sub_content_overview.md

 ![EmbeddedContentFlow](images/EmbeddedContentFlow.jpg)

 This is saved in the SDLXLIFF file as individual file sections as shown above.
-In <Var:ProductName>, this is presented as:
+In Var:ProductName, this is presented as:

 ![SEEC](images/SEEC.jpg)